Velocidex/velociraptor-docs/content/artifact_references/pages/windows.registry.portproxy.md

 reference:
   - Port Proxy detection(http://www.dfirnotes.net/portproxy_detection/)
-  - ATT&CK T1090 - Connection Proxy(https://attack.mitre.org/techniques/T1090/)
+  - ATT&amp;CK T1090 - Connection Proxy(https://attack.mitre.org/techniques/T1090/)
     Adversaries may use a connection proxy to direct network traffic between systems or act as an intermediary for network communications to a command and control server to avoid direct connections to their infrastructure.